22f3001919/tds_2025_t2_github_actions/README.md

 # Demo for GitHub Actions

-It works after doing a push
+1. It works after doing a push.
+2. The github yaml was incorrect for github actions.